hellt/netdevops.me/content/posts/noshut/2015-11-03-basic-l3vpn-bgpmpls-vpn-or-vprn-configuration-alcatel-lucent-juniper.md

 As you see, the only part which is related to L3VPN is this new VPN address family.

 Support for the additional address families transforms a classical BGP to a fancy Multi-Protocol BGP ([RFC 4760](https://tools.ietf.org/html/rfc4760)).
-Lets see how this family is communicated in the BGP messages ([wireshark dump](https://drive.google.com/file/d/0BwGlWrU8lplrWlRWdzNvMVdCMW8/view?usp=sharing)):
+Lets see how this family is communicated in the BGP messages:

 [![pic](http://img-fotki.yandex.ru/get/3913/21639405.11c/0_86304_6385a76b_orig.png)](http://img-fotki.yandex.ru/get/3913/21639405.11c/0_86304_6385a76b_orig.png)